-When should I take a pregnancy test?
+What time of day should I take a pregnancy test?

-Most over the counter pregnancy tests work best if you use them first thing in the morning, which is when your urine is most concentrated.
-The tests are looking for the presence of hCG, a hormone produced during the onset of pregnancy.
+Most over-the-counter pregnancy tests work best if you use them with the first urine you pass in the morning, which is when your urine is most concentrated.
+These tests are looking for the presence of hCG or Human Chorionic Gonadotropin, a hormone produced during the onset of pregnancy.

 What if I get a negative pregnancy test result?

-If you are still experiencing signs of pregnancy after a second negative test result and your period hasn’t returned, give us a call at (855) Say-Cara or schedule an appointment with your healthcare provider.
+If you are still experiencing signs of pregnancy after a second negative test result and your period hasn’t returned, you may want to schedule an appointment with your healthcare provider.
 Remember, there are things other than pregnancy that can delay a period.

 What if you find out you are pregnant?